Cauchyoooo/GodotTextEffects/README.md

 # Changes
+- 1.13
+	- Major change to FontHelper, it now add a font list to ProjectSettings when you enable the plugin.
 - 1.12
 	- Added hex color tag pattern: `[0xff0000]red[]`.
 	- Added ability to override colors and add own with `res://richtext_tags.cfg`.